 THC stimulates cells in the brain to release dopamine, which causes euphoria.
 Some may experience a strong feeling of peace and calm when they ingest THC, while others actually experience an increase in anxiety.
 Other known effects of THC are pain relief, sedation, hunger, drowsiness, dry mouth, slower perception of time, laughter, dizziness, or the feeling of being heavy.
 This can be due to the individual using the THC or it can be due to the specific strain that is being used.

 It should also be noted that using products with THC is only legal in certain states and is then sometimes even further limited to those who have a medical marijuana card.
-The only states where THC can be consumed without a card is those that have legalized recreational use of marijuana.
-CBD is currently legal throughout most of the country as long as there is no or only trace amounts of THC in the product.
+The only states where THC can be consumed without a card are those that have legalized the recreational use of marijuana.
+CBD is currently legal throughout most of the country as long as there are no or only trace amounts of THC in the product.

 Side effects of THC vs CBD

 If THC is not tolerated well by the individual taking it or if their dosage is too large, negative side effects such as hallucinations, paranoia, loss of memory, psychomotor impairment, and delusions can occur.
 These are temporary and will pass after a certain amount of time.

 CBD typically has far fewer side effects than THC.
 However, it can still cause fatigue, irritability, and nausea in some individuals.
 In addition, CBD can also increase the level of Coumadin (a blood thinner) in your blood and can raise levels of certain other medications.
 If you are on prescription medication, it’s always a good idea to speak to your physician before using CBD or THC.